EricDelerue/elastest/README.md

     /name_of_your_choice/api/elastest.api.v1.0.ini.php

-Create a database called: `elastest` and execute the following sql file inside it:
+Create a database called: `elastest` and import/execute the following sql file:

     /name_of_your_choice/elastest.sql